ImStaked/Pathrock-Share/Subquery/proxy/README.md

           maxconn 5000
           option forwardfor

-          # Only permit ssl connections
+          # redirect all http requests to HTTPS
           http-request redirect scheme https unless { ssl_fc }

           # Use an ACL to upgrade websocket connections